HannesLeonha/Vexillum/README.md

 ﻿# Vexillum
 <img src="https://hackatime-badge.hackclub.com/U092HP2LVNU/Vexillum"><br>
-This c library takes the arguments which the program received and parses them into an nicely accessible form.
+This c library takes the arguments which the program received and parses them into a nicely accessible form.

 ## Name
 If you are wondering where I got the name from.
 I remembered that the study of flags is called Vexillology.
 That name comes from the latin word for flag which is vexillum.